 - Surface Elevation Change (SEC)

 - Ice Velocity (IV)

-- Grounding Line Location (GLL) discontinued in CCI+

-- Calving Front Location (CFL) discontinued in CCI+, AI CCN approved

 - Gravimetric Mass Balance (GMB)

 - Mass Flow Rate Ice Discharge (MFID)

 - Supraglacial Lakes (SGL)

 From an observational point of view, these data sets offer a direct quantitative measure of ice sheet change, necessary evidence to establish observational baselines and capture the evolution of the ice sheets within the global climate system.
 Time series of ECVs from all available data back in time in a common format provides the climate research community with tools to assess ice sheet mass loss and the important processes that drive this.
-An overview of the ECVs and the status of the the Greenland ice sheet was published by Mottram et al., 2019.
+An overview of the ECVs and the status of the Greenland ice sheet was published by Mottram et al., (2019).
 Previous reports have highlighted as a few examples, Sørensen et al. (2011) who used SEC to quantify the mass loss from the Greenland ice sheet and Shepherd et al. (2012) compared results on ice sheet mass balance from different methods employing SEC, GMB and IV.

 ECVs like SEC and IV have also been drivers of climate research, with observations leading to new breakthroughs and insights into the climate system, such as Rignot and Kanagaratnam (2006) who employed IV to document a change in the velocity structure of the Greenland ice sheet with dramatically increased contribution to sea level rise as a consequence.
-These approaches have been recently extended by for example, Simonsen et al., 2021 and Shepherd et al., 2020 to cover more recent changes in the Greenland cryosphere.
+These approaches have been recently extended by for example, Simonsen et al., (2021) and Shepherd et al., (2020) to cover more recent changes in the Greenland cryosphere.
 On a process level, IV and SEC are now also being used together with surface mass balance and runoff output from models to quantify processes of mass loss on a fine scale (for example, Rathmann et al., 2017).
-They are also useful to identify new processes that have not previously been captured (for example, Solgaard et al., 2019; Rosier et al., in preparation) or have not been documented in different parts of Greenland.
-CFL and GLL have been used by e.g. Hogg et al and other references to track changes in outlet position and to assess if imminent retreat of an ice shelf is likely.
+They are also useful to identify new processes that have not previously been captured (for example, Solgaard et al., (2019) and Rosier et al., (in preparation) or have not been documented in different parts of Greenland.
+CFL and GLL have been used by e.g. Hogg et al (2016) and other references to track changes in outlet position and to assess if imminent retreat of an ice shelf is likely.